rcmdnk/multi_clipboard/README.md

     If CLX is set, it is also sent to the OS's (X server's) clipboard.

-    C-a a (C-a) can be used to select a clipboard from the list, instead of using multi_clipboards -O.
+    C-a a (C-a) can be used to select a clipboard from the list, instead of using multi_clipboard -O.
     Once you input C-a a, current clipboard is shown in the message line like:

         0: current_clipboard